Hongwanji Tsukiji Betsuin

 (Shin Buddhism).

-Currently, The Hongwanji-ha Hongwanji (HONPA) and the Otani-ha Honganji
+Currently, The Hongwanji-ha Hongwanji (HOMPA) and the Otani-ha Honganji

 (DAIHA) are the two largest sub-sects in this tradition.